RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/overview.md

 ![btc-staking-flow](../../../../static/img/btc-staking/btc-staking-flow.png)

-Core DAO's implementation of BTC Native Staking is completely non-custodial, i.e., users can keep their BTC assets on the Bitcoin network without bridging them out before staking.
+Core Chain's implementation of BTC Native Staking is completely non-custodial, i.e., users can keep their BTC assets on the Bitcoin network without bridging them out before staking.
 Users are required to perform only the following steps:

 * Send a BTC transaction to their own address, and lock up the output whose amount is intended to stake on Core blockchain by using the Bitcoin native timelock feature.
 Besides, the transaction should also contain an `op_return` output in which users can designate the Core validator address to stake to and a `reward address` to receive CORE rewards.
 For details to compose such a staking transaction, please refer to the [transaction design](design.md).

 * (_Optional_) After the transaction is confirmed on the Bitcoin network, users can retrieve the transaction data and submit to the Core blockchain.
-This step is optional, if users compose the transaction in a standard format as suggested by Core DAO (defined in the [transaction design](design.md)).
+This step is optional, if users compose the transaction in a standard format as suggested by Core Chain (defined in the [transaction design](design.md)).
 The Core infrastructure will detect the staking transaction and submit it to Core blockchain for users.

 * When the timelock expires, users can spend the UTXO using the corresponding redeem script.
 It is easy for them to build the redeem script from the original staking transaction.